npip99/Minecraft/README.md

 This will create a server of the desired version in the given directory.
 It will presume that the directory does not exist yet and it will create the directory as needed.

+After the setup, the server will then be running in [GNU Screen](https://linuxize.com/post/how-to-use-linux-screen/).
+Hit `Ctrl+A, CTRL+D` to detach from the screen and allow it to run in the background. `screen -list` will show you all screens. `screen -r minecraft` will reconnect you to the screen.
+When you're connected, type `stop` to shutdown the server, or type any desired serverside command into the commandline.

+If you would like to run the program after exiting it, go to the directory that your minecraft server was installed into, and then type `./run.sh`.
+It will rerun and reopen the minecraft screen.

 ## Forge modpacks

 To create a new Forge minecraft server, you may run